 Willie “Ma Willie” Abrams (1897–1987), "Roman Stripes" variation, c.
 1975

-Corduroy, 94 x 76 in.; The Metropolitan Museum of Art, Gift of the Souls Grown Deep Foundation
+Corduroy, 94 x 76 in.; Fine Arts Museums of San Francisco, Museum purchase and gift of the Souls Grown Deep Foundation

 The mother of longtime Freedom Quilting Bee president and manager Estelle Witherspoon, Willie "Ma Willie" Abrams (1897 - 1987), was instrumental in keeping the Bee afloat in its early years.
 Two of her best-known quilts are made from Sears corduroy remnants from the Bee’s contract with the company to produce corduroy pillow shams.